 Death and still-birth registrations

 A new process of remote registration has been introduced under the Coronavirus Act.
 This means that death and still-birth registrations can be done by telephone, without any need for the informant to attend the registration office in person.

-- We will receive the medical certificate of cause of death via email from the doctor.
+- If you have chosen to register at this office, we will receive the medical certificate of cause of death via email from the doctor.

-- The Form 14 will be emailed to the funeral director or posted to you if preferred.
+- Once registration is complete the Form 14 will be emailed to the funeral director or posted to you if preferred.